Here we go – it’s time for your #VeganStart!

 Keep your eyes open for our up-coming recipe section where we’ll be featuring many tasty variations on oatmeal!

 Finding a vegan bread can be tricky.
 Whey and honey are very common, as is an egg coating on ‘fresh’ loaves.
-Many commercial brands use tricky ingredients like sodium stearoyl lactylate (which may or may not come from animals) and L-cysteine (which is typically made from human hair or duck feathers.
+Many commercial brands use tricky ingredients like sodium stearoyl lactylate (which may or may not come from animals) and L-cysteine (which is commonly produced from human hair or duck feathers.
 Yes, seriously!
 More details here.)

 Rather than navigate this mess, we encourage finding healthier, less processed breads.
 Some you can find alongside commercial breads, and others you might have to track down at natural or health food stores.